Excel SUMIFS Function

 - criteria1 - The criteria to use on range1.

 - range2 - [optional] The second range to evaluate.

 - criteria2 - [optional] The criteria to use on range2.

 Excel's SUMIFS function sums cells in a range using supplied criteria.
 Unlike the SUMIF function, SUMIFS can apply more than one set of criteria, with more than one range.
 The first range is the range to be summed.
-The criteria is supplied in pairs (range/criteria) and only the first pair is required.
-For each additional criteria, supply an additional range/criteria pair.
+The criteria are supplied in pairs (range/criteria) and only the first pair is required.
+For additional criteria, supply an additional range/criteria pair.
 Up to 127 range/criteria pairs are allowed.

 In the first example, SUMIFS is configured to sum values in column F when the color in column C is "red".
 In the second example, SUMIFS will sum values in column F only when the color is "red" and the state is Texas (TX).

 - Each additional range must have the same number of rows and columns as the sum_range.